NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

    for Spark applications to access Alluxio.

-   We can specify it in the configuration of `spark.driver.extraClassPath` and `spark.executor.extraClassPath`, but the simplest way is copy `alluxio-${LATEST}-client.jar` into spark jars directory.
+   We can specify it in the configuration of `spark.driver.extraClassPath` and `spark.executor.extraClassPath`, but the alluxio client jar should be present on the Yarn nodes.

+   The other simplest way is copy `alluxio-${LATEST}-client.jar` into spark jars directory.

    ``` shell
    cp ${ALLUXIO_HOME}/client/alluxio-${LATEST}-client.jar ${SPARK_HOME}/jars/